arvin-foroutan/build-ubuntu-kernel/readme.md

 2. For the purpose of this script, only the *generic* kernel is built (as a *low-latency* kernel), and the *low-latency* kernel is ignored.
 This may change in the future.

-3. When asked by the script if you want to edit the "low latency" config, you'll want to say "n" as the "generic" kernel built by the script *is* the low-latency kernel.
+3. When asked by the script if you want to edit the low-latency config, you'll want to say 'n' as the generic kernel built by the script *is* the low-latency kernel.

 4. In the configs folder, you'll find the following different flavors.
 The idle, full, and rt configs already have the optimizations included.